Troubleshoot Outlook add-in activation

 Does the host application apply all the regular expressions to the portion of the item body as you expect?

-- Number of regular expression matches -- The Outlook rich clients, Outlook Web App and OWA for Devices each returns a maximum of 50 regular expression matches.
+- Number of regular expression matches -- The Outlook rich clients, Outlook on the web and OWA for Devices each returns a maximum of 50 regular expression matches.
 These matches are unique, and duplicate matches do not count against this limit.
-Do not assume any order to the returned matches, and do not assume the order in an Outlook rich client is the same as that in Outlook Web App and OWA for Devices.
+Do not assume any order to the returned matches, and do not assume the order in an Outlook rich client is the same as that in Outlook on the web and OWA for Devices.
 If you expect many matches to regular expressions in your activation rules, and you're missing a match, you may be exceeding this limit.

 Table 3.
 Length limits for a regular expression match